matthova/rpi-intro/README.md

 ```
 Once you have updated the text, hit ctrl + "x" to exit, and hit "y", then "enter" to save the file with your update.

-Now type in the following, and in a few seconds your wifi should be up and running! -->
+Now in terminal, type in the following, and in a few seconds your wifi should be up and running! -->
 ```
 sudo service networking restart
 ```